I hope you all are preparing for the exams in the best of your spirits.

 In fact, it is one of the entry in my impossible list to get accolades from people like- “Your blog helped me a lot in clearing IES/GATE”.

-So, this is my third post on this blog.
-The reason behind my “over-blogging” is the awesome response that i am getting.
-First of all, thank you for the overwhelming response.
+First of all, I want to thank you for the overwhelming response.
 Moreover, my aim is to make my blog post reach each & every aspirant.
-Everyone should be gained by my experiences, only then the purpose of blog will be served.
+Everyone should gain from my experiences, and only then the purpose of blog will be served.
 So, if you find this blog useful, please share it on facebook & other social media using the buttons at the end of this post.

 Now, back to the business.

 I have met many aspirants.
 Most of the students who prepare for GATE, prepare for IES too.
-Since GATE is conducted first ,usually students adopt a strategy & studying methodology for GATE .
+Since GATE is conducted first, usually students adopt a strategy & studying methodology for GATE .
 Once GATE is over, they continue the same strategy & trends of preparation for IES too.
 Is this a correct way?
 I don’t think so.
 Why? let’s see..
-Read more

 In my second post, my plan was to discuss the strategy on IES (ESE), but first i thought it would be wiser to analyse things a little bit.